-On October 17-18, 2020, we will bring up to 200,000 Soul Boxes to the National Mall in Washington, D.C.
-This will be the largest Soul Box exhibit ever, drawing the nation’s attention to the number of people killed or injured by gunfire in the U.S. and honoring the lives torn apart by this epidemic.
+On October 16-17, 2021, we will bring over 200,000 Soul Boxes to the National Mall in Washington, D.C.
+This will be the largest Soul Box Project exhibit ever, drawing the nation’s attention to the number of people killed or injured by gunfire in the U.S. and honoring the lives torn apart by this epidemic.

 More than 30,000 Soul Boxes personalized with names, messages and compelling artwork will be exhibited in an open pavilion spanning the Mall.
 Visitors will be able to get up close and view these touching tributes.
-Hundreds of volunteers will carry tens of thousands of additional Soul Boxes, representing the unnamed victims of gunfire, onto the Mall in a solemn procession on Saturday morning.
+Hundreds of volunteers will carry tens of thousands of additional Soul Boxes, representing the unnamed victims of gunfire, onto the Mall in a solemn procession.

 Would you like to be a part of this historic event?
 Here’s how:

 Send us your Soul Boxes.
 The more Soul Boxes you fold, the more victims will be represented.
-Every Soul Box you send in before August 15 will be part of this exhibit and those that follow.
+Every Soul Box you send in will be part of this exhibit and those that follow.
 Your voice will join thousands of others who are saying, "Enough!"

 Join our procession.
 You can help bear the burden of those killed or injured by gunfire by reverently carrying Soul Boxes into the exhibit.
 We need hundreds of volunteers to silently bring tens of thousands of Soul Boxes onto the Mall to open the two-day exhibit.
 This is not a rally or a protest march.
 Our dramatic procession, led by a funereal drum cadence, will be an emotional memorial to victims.

 Provide financial support.
 We are grateful for our many generous donors and we have been awarded several grants.
 Still, we are short of our budgeted goal.
 Please donate to make this event a reality.